 12. Grandvalira, Andorra

 It may be one of the smallest countries in Europe, but this tiny principality certainly delivers when it comes to a family ski vacation in Europe.
-Nestled between Spain and France in the Pyrenees Mountains, you are about 200 km away from Barcelona, or you can get flights direct into AndorraโLa Seu d’Urgell.
+Nestled between Spain and France in the Pyrenees Mountains, you are about 200 km from Barcelona, or you can get direct flights into AndorraโLa Seu d’Urgell.

 There are two principal ski areas in Andorra: Grandvalira, with 210 km of slopes to explore, and the Vallnord region, offering a further 63 km of piste.

 It’s not the cheapest place to ski in Europe, but it certainly delivers a luxury experience for families looking to ski some of the best slopes.
-The season here runs from 1 December 2023 to 7 April 2024, with snow cannons in use to guarantee your chances of catching some powder!
+The season here runs from December to April, with snow cannons in use to guarantee your chances of catching some powder!

 Where to stay: Sport Hotel Hermitage & Spa is a popular 5-star option, or on a slimmer budget and with self-catering options, look at this superb ski in ski out apartment in Pas de la Casa.